devinkr/js-array-methods/readme.md

 > Open up a [repl.it](https://repl.it/languages/javascript) and see for
 > yourself!

-> 1. Create an array and add a function to it.
-How do you invoke it?
+> 1. Create an array and add a function to it in the first index.
+How do you
+>    invoke it?
 > 1. Create a function that takes a function as an argument.
 How do you invoke
 >    it?
 > 1. Create a function that returns another function.
 How do you invoke them?